fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 * Slide based lessons with associated bibliography
 * Python 3 programming assignments and technology assignments
-* Possibly, workshop labs on Bitcoin Core, Electrum, and OpenTimestamps
+* Possibly, workshops on Bitcoin Core, Electrum, and OpenTimestamps

 ## Teaching language

 English

-## Exam
+## Assessment

 There will five homework assignments, each one worth one point.
 Assignments can be tackled by group of students, up to three, no more.